cloudflare/workers-sdk/.changeset/strange-dingos-listen.md

 "wrangler": patch
 ---

-Validate that bindings have unique names
+fix: validate that bindings have unique names

 We don't want to have, for example, a KV namespace named "DATA" and a Durable Object also named "DATA".
 Then it would be ambiguous